Definition of Circumlocution

 - It is used for social purposes in order to avoid using offensive words.

-- In poetry and verses, it is used to create a regular meter.
+- In poetry and verse, it is used to create a regular meter.

 “Then weigh what loss your honour may sustain